Promoting British Values at King’s Somborne CE Primary School

 We teach children about the similarities and differences of ways of life within the U.K and beyond.

 The sharing of stories, images, events, music and expectations that, with clarity and precision, promote the values expressed.
 Such proceedings vary in the methodology of delivery in order to secure interest and understanding and are designed to impact on children regardless of knowledge, experience or cognitive maturity.
-As a church school, although our collective worship is broadly Christian in character, we recognize that those attending our school may have a wide range of faiths, or none.
+As a church school, although our collective worship is broadly Christian in character, we recognise that those attending our school may have a wide range of faiths, or none.

 Gaining a greater understanding of religious diversity and practices, which cover key religions represented in the UK.
 We follow the Hampshire Agreed syllabus ‘Living Difference’ for RE and use the SEAL materials to enhance PSHE teaching.